Tenterden - Northiam - Bodiam

 However there was still much of interest yet to come, for at Kensington Olympia Station 25th November 1968, the Duke of Edinburgh performed a sending-off ceremony for Pullman Car Isle of Thanet and L.N.E.R. coach No. 1592 (which was from General Eisenhower’s train in Great Britain and later in France and Germany).
 H.R.H. the Duke of Edinburgh presented them to His Excellency David Bruce, the Ambassador for the U.S.A., who received them as gifts from British Rail for the National Railroad Museum at Green Bay, Wisconsin.
 Shipped from Liverpool Docks in September 1969, Isle of Thanet then accompanying the famous Flying Scotsman locomotive on a tour of North America until 1972.

 Following private purchase, ‘Isle of Thanet’ was repatriated once more, arriving at Newport Docks in November 2000.
 Significant restoration was undertaken at workshops in Carnforth, but the Car remained in store there until she was privately purchased and moved to the K&ESR on the 16th November 2023.
-Although interior reassembly will be required, she will one day join ‘Barbara’, ‘Theodora’ and ‘Lydia’ in the K&ESR’s Wealden Pullman dining train.
+An opportunity to purchase the Car became available during August 2024, for which donations are gratefully received.
+Although interior reassembly will be required, in the not too distant future she will join ‘Barbara’ and ‘Theodora’ in the K&ESR’s Wealden Pullman dining train.

 Isle of Thanet in the Tenterden C&W workshop.
 Beyond may be seen the GWR Railcar W20 whose restoration is nearing completion.